 Since its approval, however, thousands of women have complained to their doctors and the FDA of complications and problems following Essure implantation including, but not limited to, heavy bleeding, intense pain, perforated uterus, and fallopian tubes, pregnancy, back pain, and fetal deaths.
 Following thousands of adverse event reports, the FDA concluded only five fetal deaths were due to the Essure device.

 But Device Events, an independent agency founded by former FDA employee Madris Tomes to evaluate medical device adverse event reports filed with the FDA, concluded the number of FDA-reported fetal deaths is woefully low.
 Device Events determined 303 cases of fetal deaths from Essure, a huge discrepancy from only five fetal deaths reported by the FDA.

 Diana Zuckerman, President of the National Center for Health Research, warns the number of fetal deaths is probably even higher since doctors and patients alike underreport adverse events from Essure.

-Because of the public outcry from injured women, and continuing complaints following Essure implantation, the FDA Obstetrics and Gynecology Devices Panel of the Medical Devices Advisory Committee finally held a public meeting September 24, 2015, at which time women injured by Essure urged the panel to remove it from the market.
-The FDA panel recommended to the full FDA further testing be done to determine the long-term effects of the Essure device, but stopped short of recommending it be removed from the market.
+Because of the public outcry from injured women, and continuing complaints following Essure’s implantation, the FDA Obstetrics, and Gynecology Devices Panel of the Medical Devices Advisory Committee finally held a public meeting on September 24, 2015, at which time women injured by Essure urged the panel to remove it from the market.
+The FDA panel recommended to the full FDA that further testing be done to determine the long-term effects of the Essure device but stopped short of recommending it be removed from the market.